Oberhauser-Dev/flutter_release/README.md

 - `app-name`: The name of the app executable
 - `app-version`: Semantic version of the release (like `v1.2.3`), see https://semver.org/
-- `build-version`: Specify the build number
+- `build-number`: Specify the build number
 - `release-type`: Release one of the following options: `apk`, `web`, `ipk`, `macos`, `windows`, `debian`
 - `build-arg`: Add options such as `--dart-define` to the flutter build command